 Buying luxury real estate in France in 2026 with legal analysis, financing, due diligence and wealth protection strategies in Paris and premium French property markets.

-Buying Luxury Real Estate in France in 2026
+Buying luxury real estate in France in 2026

-In 2026, a high end transaction now involves:
+In 2026, a high-end transaction now involves:

-• in depth legal analysis,
+• in-depth legal analysis,

-• technical and urban planning verification,
+• technical and urban-planning verification,

-• strict compliance and anti money laundering obligations,
+• strict compliance and anti-money laundering obligations,

-• sometimes complex wealth structuring,
+• sometimes complex patrimonial structuring,

 • French expatriates returning to settle in Paris,